Learning Representation of Therapist Empathy in Counseling Conversation Using Siamese Hierarchical Attention Network: Conclusion

 \section{Conclusion}

 In this work, we propose to train the Siamese conversation encoder by using counseling conversations with polarized subjective ratings of therapist empathy.
 The use of contrastive loss is effective in encouraging the conversation encoder to learn discriminative embeddings for low-empathy and high-empathy conversations.
 Results show that the distances between the conversation embeddings are positively correlated with the differences in their empathy scores.
 In addition, the embeddings can be used to reliably predict the empathy level of therapists.
+The predicted empathy scores can serve as a reference for human raters, for example, to quickly identify counseling sessions with low scores for follow-up actions.
+We presume that the use of a conversation encoder can provide a solution to the problem of how to map a long conversation to a global score based only on acoustic features.
+Furthermore, the use of contrastive losses offers a solution to problems where only limited annotated data is available in similar tasks.